hugoalh/deno-lint-rules/docs/rules/no-useless-expression.md

 > ✔️ Default and recommended.

-Forbid useless expression which will do nothing, likely missing the assignment or call.
+Forbid useless expression which will do nothing, possibly missing the assignment or call.

 ## 🔧 Options